dododoyo/Personal-Calculator/README.md

 ## Getting Started

 To run the program, you will need to have the Java Development Kit (JDK) installed on your computer.
-Once the JDK is installed, you can compile and run the program using the following commands in the terminal:
+Once the JDK is installed,make sure you are in the  src folder, then you can compile and run the program using the following commands in the terminal:

 * javac Calculator.java
 * java Calculator